Ephxion/hikari-discord-bot-template/README.md

 https://neonjonn.readthedocs.io/en/latest/hikari-get-started/lightbulb.html

 # Installation Guide
-First of all you can make a virtual enviroment(Optional, but recommended)
+First of all you can make a virtual enviroment if you want(Optional, but recommended)

 Windows:
 ```